andriidemko/MEAN-Stack-Craigslist-Motorcycle-Notebook/README.md

 # phillyMotoCraigslist

->This is my Treehouse Full Stack Dev certificate capstone demo.
+>This was my Treehouse Full Stack Dev certificate capstone demo.
 You can see a working version of this on [YouTube](https://youtu.be/v0DUT5olGbk).

 ### Installing Packages
 You should run these commands in order to install dependent libraries/packages.